shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 }
 ```

-In the response the order of the `product` elements is now equal to the order of the aggregated buckets:
+In response, the order of the `product` elements is now equal to the order of the aggregated buckets:

 ```javascript
 {